JeremyOrr4/a4-urbanism-JeremyOrr4/README.md

 | F9 | Add amount of cities to Command Line | • Length of Star network and amount of cities to be add | S |  Week 2  | Week 2 |
 | F10 | Do questions in doc | • Answer all questions for report| S |  Week 2  | Week 2 |

+Backlog:Maybe fix the length to be the length of a segment.